geological-survey-of-queensland/open-data-api/README.md

-# GSQ Open Data Portal API
+# GSQ Open Data Portal API Guide

 The open data portal provides an API for developers who want to write code that interacts with the open data portal.